TiagoRodrigues1/SneakerNotifier/README.md

 # SneakerNotifier

-Notificates you about the new sneakers coming
+Notifies you about the new sneakers coming